 ActiveJob: For background jobs (like sending emails).

-Geocoding: How to enable geocoding for proposals and meetings.
+Maps: How to enable geocoding for proposals and meetings.

 Social providers integration: Enable sign up from social networks.

-Then, visit the
+After this, visit the

 There are several things you need to check before making your putting your application on production.
 See the checklist.